CharlesMariga/Forkify/README.md

 # Forkify

 Forkify is a Javascript project that uses vanilla javascript advanced concepts such as async wait localstorage and javascipt modules using webpack as its bundler and babel to compile down ES-NEXT to ES-5.
-It uses a [food-to-fork api](https://forkify-api.herokuapp.com) for its data.
+It uses [Forkify api](https://forkify-api.herokuapp.com) for its data.

 ## Image